 I remember the cute little names my family called me when I was a child.
 I had several of them.
 My dad called me Tippy Toe Lala (because I danced everywhere) and Flippity Blondey (cuz my blonde hair flipped out?
 Kinda self explanatory I guess).

 My mom told me that because I was such an easy baby and such a happy kid, that it inspired her to call me her Sunshine.
-You are my Sunshine was my song.
-It was for me.
+You are my Sunshine was her song for only me.

 But then my mom would show me this picture in our photo album; I was sitting at the dinner table in front of a soggy bowl of cereal (my worst nightmare) with my chin in my hands just ferociously glaring at the taker of the picture.